 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 12,600 jobs in the United States for Cartographer or Photogrammetrist.
+In the United States, there were 12,600 jobs for Cartographer or Photogrammetrist in 2016.
 New jobs are being produced at a rate of 19% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Cartographer or Photogrammetrist by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Cartographer or Photogrammetrist per year.